A Complete Guide To The Laguna Torre Hike

 ATMs in El Chalten

-Withdrawing money during peak season can be an issue in El Chalten.
-Indeed, there are only two ATMs located at the entrance of the village, by the bus terminal, and they regularly run out of cash.
-Lots of businesses do not accept credit cards.
+Withdrawing money during peak season can be an issue in El Chaltén.
+Indeed, there are only two ATMs located at the village’s entrance, by the bus terminal, and they regularly run out of cash.
+Many businesses do not accept credit cards.
 The best option is to make sure to withdraw cash in El Calafate after having carefully revised your budget!

 El Chalten has some very good accommodation options and a handful of good restaurants and breweries.
 Most places close between April and the beginning of October.